-The fair value of RSUs awards to employees is determined on the date of grant, based on the market value of our Class A common stock.
+The fair value of RSU awards to employees is determined on the date of grant, based on the market value of our Class A common stock.
 Generally, RSUs granted by us as employee compensation do not receive dividend equivalents; as such, we adjust the fair value of the RSUs for the present value of expected forgone dividends, which requires us to include an estimate of expected dividends as a valuation input.
 This grant-date fair value is amortized to expense ratably over the awards' vesting periods.
 For RSUs with graded vesting features, we have made an accounting policy election to recognize compensation cost on a straight-line basis.
 The amortization is reflected as non-cash equity-based compensation expense in our consolidated statements of operations.

 Restricted Stock: Restricted stock provided to certain employees is accounted for as an equity award, and as per FASB guidance, we are required to record an expense for the portion of the restricted stock that is ultimately expected to vest.
-We have granted restricted stock that is not subject to continued employment or service; however, transferability is subject to compliance with our and our affiliates' customary noncompete obligations.
-Such shares of restricted stock are generally saleable by partners in five to ten years.
+We have granted restricted stock that is not subject to continued employment or service; however, transferability is subject to compliance with our and our affiliates' customary ten years.
 Because the restricted stock is not subject to continued employment or service, the grant-date fair value of the restricted stock is expensed on the date of grant.
 The expense is reflected as non-cash equity-based compensation expense in our consolidated statements of operations